psychok7/django-yadpt-starter/README.md

 ## Usage - The Short Version

-If you're in a rush to get your shiny new django project up and running, complete with SSL certificates, then simply follow these 3 simple steps:
+If you're in a rush to get your shiny new django project up and running, complete with SSL certificates, then just follow these 3 steps:

-1. Install `django-project-template-yadpt` setup script.
+1. Install `django-yadtp-starter` utility

 		pip install django-yadtp-starter